 - “You have your whole life ahead of you.”

 The Trick to Never Saying the Wrong Thing

-You may be desperate to ease the heartache of a grieving friend, but the funny thing about grief is that it cannot be fixed.
+You may be desperate to ease the heartache of a grieving friend, but grief cannot be fixed.
 It needs to be expressed and understood.
 Nothing you say can take away the pain of grief.
 Having all the answers is difficult, so don’t try it.
-Instead seek to share in a friend’s grief by being a good listener.
+Instead, seek to share in a friend’s grief by being a good listener.

 More than words, gifts or flowers, sympathy is standing along someone and sharing the burden.